humancalico/sophos-cli/README.md

 # `sophosd`

-Daemon for connecting to Sophos written in Rust.
+A CLI daemon written in Rust to connect to Sophos.

 # Installation and Usage